polystruct/creative/docs/residential/building/structural.md

 You might wonder, the second floor has a unit on top of nothing?
 Indeed, that gives an area where you have a roof but are otherwise still outside.
 I might use that location as a workspace for a blacksmith for instance.

-## Unit sizes

-Next I want to assign the size of each unit.
-This takes into account the total size.
-To calculate the size of a unit, I start with a minimum size of 2.

-Say the building size is 9, and there are 2 units to consider.
-That means that already 4 blocks are 'reserved', and I have to assign 5 more blocks across the two units.
-While you could create lists of all possible distributions, I tend to distribute according to the `1d12` die.
-This allows me to use the ratio of the resulting numbers.

-For two units, I throw `2d12`, for three units `3d12`, etc. The resulting values give me an indication on how to distribute the remaining work.
-Let's see a few
-examples:

-- A building size of 5 with two units.
-Four blocks are already assigned. `2d12` gives 10 and 2, so the first unit gets the available block.
-The end result is `{3,2}`.
-- A building size of 9 with 4 units.
-Eight blocks are already assigned. `4d12` gives 9, 1, 7, 7, so the first unit gets the available block.
-The end result is `{3,2,2,2}`.
-- A building size of 9 with 2 units.
-Four blocks are already assigned. `2d12` gives 5 and 9.
-So I distribute 2 and 3 (which is roughly the ratio of 5 and
-  9) to give an end result of `{4, 5}`.
-- A building size of 8 with 2 units.
-Four blocks are already assigned. `2d12` gives 2 and 8, so I distribute 1 and 3 to get `{3, 5}`.

 ## Unit modifiers